 society gaining the knowledge to create renewable energy systems that

-Green Jobs Instructor
+Lead Green Jobs Instructor

 Binesikwe Means was born and raised in Minneapolis, Minnesota and is an enrolled member of the Oglala Lakota Tribe in Pine Ridge South Dakota.
 Her name Binesikwe (Bi-Nay-See-Kway) is from the Ojibwe language meaning “Thunderbird Woman”.
 Binesikwe has worked as a teaching artist with In Progress for six years in many schools and tribal communities.
 She currently has worked for Migizi Communications for three years as a New Media Team Lead for First Person Productions a youth led social enterprise that produces videos, design work and social media campaigns for small businesses and non-profits.
 Over the summer, Binesikwe worked with Summer Media Institute’s 12 high school age youth interns who produced both personal projects and promotional videos for clients.
 First Person Productions has worked with the University of Minnesota, American Lung Association and Minneapolis Indian Education.